Sunday, August 25, 2024

 the property.

 Fragnes was formerly a stop on the Roman road between Chalon-sur-Saone and Beaune.
 It's located only a few kilometers from the much larger city of Chalon-sur-Saone, which explains its more industrial based economy in the last several decades.
-Its close proximity to Chalon made it a very convenient place from which to visit that city by bicycle, as, having spent several days in Chalon in 2018 and 2019, we did not wish to cruise there this year.
+Its close proximity to Chalon made it a very convenient place from which to visit that city by bicycle, as, having spent several days in Chalon in 2018 and 2019, we did not feel the need to cruise there this year.

 CARIB moored in Fragnes.
 The building just "above" us housed a French restaurant that was usually